Amein-Eskinder/CICO-HijraBank-Agreements/Consortium Partnership Agreement.md

 4.1. **Independent External Audits:** Either Party shall have the right, upon thirty (30) days' prior written notice and not more than once per calendar year, to appoint an independent external auditor to inspect the books and records related to any project under this Agreement.
 4.2. **Financial Reporting and Internal Audits:** Quarterly financial reports shall be circulated to both Parties.
-In addition, Hijra Bank's internal audit department may conduct internal audit reviews up to three times per year, which are separate from and in addition to the independent external audits referenced in Section 4.1.
+In addition, each Party's internal audit or finance department may conduct internal audit reviews up to one time per year, which are separate from and in addition to the independent external audits referenced in Section 4.1.
+For clarity, Hijra Bank may conduct one (1) internal audit per year of project finances and implementation expenditures, and CICO may conduct one (1) internal audit per year of project revenue collection and fund management.
 4.3.
 The costs of such audit shall be borne by the auditing Party, unless the audit reveals a material variance of more than five percent (5%) to its detriment, in which case the costs shall be shared by the other Party.

 ### **5\.
 Governance and Decision-Making**